iankantian/MODemoTest/README.md

     });
 });
 ```
-I put a video with the id's and classes of the videojs,
+I put a video with the id's and classes of the videojs, Fixed some style problems that came up.
+Now it stable state so now will start branches.
+Until I merge later you'll have to follow with the branches of git!

 You can also configure the vast plugin using the data-setup attribute